Welcome to Wild Acres CLRC Registered Nubian Goat Herd!

 https://www.clrc.ca/search-registry/member-details/5392701

 Wild Acres Nubian goat herd has tested negative for CL, CAE and Johne’s since September 2, 2016, and G6-S since July 2019.
-Our Nubian bucks and does are only used for our own breeding program.
-All of our Nubian goats are registered, tattooed, disbudded, vaccinated and dewormed regularly.
+Our Nubian bucks and does are only used for our breeding program.

-Willows Wild Fantasia was sold in 2022 and tested negative for Johne’s, CAE and CL. through the Armstrong Veterinarian Clinic.
+Willows Wild Fantasia was sold in 2022 and tested negative for Johne’s, CAE, and CL. through the Armstrong Veterinarian Clinic.

 US Davis Veterinary Medicine in California